SteveEmmerich/zoo/README.md

 To get started, simply run `zoo` followed by your command.
 For example, running `zoo node index.js` will take the environment variables from `.env` and inject them into the Node process, giving you access to them with `process.env`.

 Any variables you specify will be appended to the existing environment variables.
 If you specify a variable that already exists, it will be skipped.
-This can be overridden with the `--force` argument (e.g. `zoo PWD=/ --force node index.js`).
+This can be overridden with the `--force` flag (e.g. `zoo PWD=/ --force node index.js`).

 ## Usage